Tetranychus urticae

 You'll first notice the yellow, egg-like larvae appearing on the top sides of the foliage.
 After a few seconds of inspection, minuscule black and white flies will be parading over the whole plant, including the soil, stem and flowers.
 Yellow, dark patches will quickly develop within the next few days once an infestation takes over.
 Thrips can be a very damaging pest as they'll scrape the cell membranes off from the leaf - action must be taken immediately for the prevention of death.

 Before we go into the remedies for addressing this pest, have a quick look at the neighbouring plants to see if they've become under attack, too.
-Thrips are very contagious, so the likelihood of multiple specimens sharing the infestation is pretty high.
+Thrips are very 'contagious', so the likelihood of multiple specimens sharing the infestation is pretty high.

 Both sides of the leaves, but mostly on the top-side.
 They tend to attack middle-aged growth and will quickly destroy new growth if exposed.